 The local unit or IC will complete performance evaluations for all sub-standard performances based on qualification levels or the ability to do the job for suppression/support resources.
-These evaluations shall be immediately filled out and sent to the local line officer and forwarded to GBCC.
-GBCC will forward a copy to the Great Basin Operations Committee and to the responsible agency representative.
+These evaluations shall be immediately filled out and sent to the local line officer and to Great Basin Operations Committee Chair, and to the responsible agency representative.